-- (a) In 2021, screens at Lower Granite will be installed in at least the first three available priority units by March 1 and daily condition and index sampling will begin.
-Additional units may be screened before April 1 if maintenance schedules allow. - (b) Normal 24-hour sampling for the SMP shall occur. - (c) When not sampling, juvenile fish will be bypassed via normal separator operations and routed to the mid-river release outfall and PIT-tag detection system.
+- a) Normal 24-hour sampling for the SMP shall occur. - b) When not sampling, juvenile fish will be bypassed via normal separator operations and routed to the mid-river release outfall and PIT-tag detection system.

 7.2.
 LWG Sampling at Water Temperature > 68.0°F